CGLab-GIST/awl/README.md

 L_a = laplacian_adaptive(mesh.verts, mesh.faces, LAMBDA, SCALE)     # adaptively weighted Laplacian
 ```

-Here, LAMBDA, $\lambda$ is a smoothing factor of Laplacian smoothing and SCALE is global scaling parameter for the different domain.
+Here, LAMBDA, $\lambda$ is the smoothing factor of Laplacian smoothing and SCALE is global scaling parameter for different domains.
-We add the framework-specific parameter SCALE each as in the paper.
+We add the a framework-specific parameter SCALE.
 For example, SCALE is set as 0.1 in LSIG.

 ## License
 All source codes are released under a BSD License